 The Magic Formula

-AdWords marketplace is set up like an auction, but quality, relevancy and bid amount are all taken into account to determine your ranking position.
+AdWords marketplace is set up like an auction.
+However quality, relevancy and bid amount are all taken into account to determine your ranking position.
 This ensures users are getting what they want out of the search engine (high quality content that answers their query) and the search engines get what they want (your money!).
 Because it’s set up like a formula, the highest bid doesn’t always win.
 Lower bids with a higher quality score can beat the competition, ensuring advertisers do their best to create a positive user experience.

 How to Lower Costs